 The Somfy kit is blissfully wire-free

-How did people manage having to run those skinny wires all over their home just to get the alarm installed?
+How did people manage to have to run those skinny wires all over their home just to get the alarm installed?
 One of the things that’s good about the Somfy system (and any decent smart alarm these days) is that you don’t need to wreck your home to install it.
 I like how wire-free this kit is, which makes it easier for people like me to set up.

 No monthly costs

 Enough with the monthly subscriptions.
 I’ve got enough of those.
 The Somfy system doesn’t have any requirements like this.
-Once set up, it’s all self contained and the only time you’ll need to spend more money is if want a camera, or another component to expand your Big Brother security empire!
+Once set up, it’s all self-contained and the only time you’ll need to spend more money is if want a camera, or another component to expand your Big Brother security empire!